DogeFoodINC/doge-food-solana-programme/README.md

 > - Solana CLI: Ensure you have the Solana CLI installed to interact with the Solana blockchain.
 > - Rust: This project is written in Rust, so you’ll need the Rust toolchain set up.
-> - Anchor: If using Anchor for Solana development, install it to simplify smart contract deployment.
+> - Anchor: Install it and simplify smart contract deployment.
 > - Install Solana CLI: Follow the official Solana installation guide: https://docs.solana.com/cli/install-solana-cli-tools
 > - Install Rust: Install Rust from the official website: https://www.rust-lang.org/tools/install
-> - Install Anchor (optional, for easier deployment):
+> - Install Anchor:
 `$ npm install -g @project-serum/anchor-cli`

 ## Clone the Repository